Best Pool Cleaners 2020: Top Picks For Every Pool + Buying Guide

 If you are looking for a good suction cleaner, this is a decent choice, but I would recommend‘The PoolCleaner’ also from Hayward.
 It has more positive feedback and is overall a better suction cleaner than the AquaNaut.

-It requires a bit of work and experience to get it working properly, but once it’s ready, it cleans well.
+The Kreepy-Krauly does take a bit of work and experience to get it working properly, but once you learn how to use it, it cleans well.

-Another thing to note is that your pool pump must be at least 1hp to use with the KreepyKrauly.
+Another thing to note is that your pool pump must be at least one hp to drive the KreepyKrauly.

 A removable flapper makes cleaning and maintenance easy.
 You just need to open a single screw to remove the flapper and check for any lodged debris.